Part 2. How to Manage Your Infrastructure as Code

 • Provisioning tools: e.g., Use OpenTofu to deploy a server.

-You’ll work through examples where you deploy the same infrastructure using each of these approaches, which will allow you to see how different IaC categories perform across a variety of dimensions (e.g., verbosity, consistency, error handling, and so on), so that you can pick the right tool for the job.
+You’ll work through examples where you deploy the same infrastructure using each of these approaches, which will allow you to see how different IaC categories perform across a variety of dimensions (e.g., verbosity, consistency, scale, and so on), so that you can pick the right tool for the job.

 Before digging into the details of various IaC tools, it’s worth asking, why bother?
 Learning and adopting new tools has a cost, so what are the benefits of IaC that make this worthwhile?
 This is the focus of the next section.